Esri/i3s-spec/schema/description/layer.bld.0106.md

 **Edits**
 - Group/layer names **must be unique**.
-- Capabilities that have been removed
+- Capabilities that have been removed.
-  - `sublayers.href` and `groups.href` have been removed in favor of IDs
+  - `sublayers.href` and `groups.href` have been removed in favor of IDs.
-  - Removed `fullExtent` from `group` object
+  - Removed `fullExtent` from `group` object.
 - Added back `modelName`.
-- Added statistics
+- Added statistics.